 Key point: As a clinician, you should certainly be looking to investigate and quantify all of these factors.
 But the most important part of your examination is your history.
 Talk to the patient.
 Listen to what they are telling you.
 I find these questions very helpful:

-Do you have any trouble recognising faces?
-Be alert, sometimes patients will answer by saying “No, I can generally recognise people quite well” but then add “…because I know what they are wearing” or “…because I’m good at recognising voices.”
+- Do you have any trouble recognising faces?
+Be alert: sometimes patients will answer by saying “No, I can generally recognise people quite well” but then add “…because I know what they are wearing” or “…because I’m good at recognising voices.”
 But this is a really good question to get an idea of whether they have significant macular field impairment.

 So, if high contrast VA is a poor measure of low vision, what should we make of all these treatment studies that use VA as their major (or only) measure of effectiveness?
 Clearly, you have to interpret them with extreme caution.
-As I write this, there is a lot of work going on exploring possible treatments for dry AMD, and that’s particularly problematic as the fovea is frequently spared until the very final stage of the disease.